mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 ##### *Dependencies: [Python 3.x](https://www.python.org/), [Lxml library](https://pypi.python.org/pypi/lxml)*

 This program will convert properly prepared XML records to the DLGadmin nested xml structure.
-It works specifically with records that have been harvested using Repox from either DC or DCQ repositories.
+It works with records that have been harvested from either DC or DCQ repositories.
 Proper formatting includes the following:

 * field names (outlined in the mapping document)
 * correct namespaces